Gustav Mahler: Student days

-Early conducting career 1880–1888
+Early conducting career, 1880–1888

 First appointments

 From June to August 1880, Mahler took his first professional conducting job, in a small wooden theatre in the spa town of Bad Hall, south of Linz.
 The repertory was exclusively operetta; it was, in Carr's words "a dismal little job", which Mahler accepted only after Julius Epstein told him he would soon work his way up.
 In 1881, he was engaged for six months (September to April) at the Landestheater in Laibach (now Ljubljana, in Slovenia), where the small but resourceful company was prepared to attempt more ambitious works.
 Here, Mahler conducted his first full-scale opera, Verdi's Il trovatore, one of 10 operas and a number of operettas that he presented during his time in Laibach.
 After completing this engagement, Mahler returned to Vienna and worked part-time as chorus-master at the Vienna Carltheater.

 From the beginning of January 1883, Mahler became conductor at the Royal Municipal Theatre in Olmütz (now Olomouc) in Moravia.
 He later wrote: "From the moment I crossed the threshold of the Olmütz theatre I felt like one awaiting the wrath of God."
 Despite poor relations with the orchestra, Mahler brought nine operas to the theatre, including Bizet's Carmen, and won over the press that had initially been sceptical of him.
 After a week's trial at the Royal Theatre in the Hessian town of Kassel, Mahler became the theatre's "Musical and Choral Director" from August 1883.
 The title concealed the reality that Mahler was subordinate to the theatre's Kapellmeister, Wilhelm Treiber, who disliked him (and vice versa) and set out to make his life miserable.
 Despite the unpleasant atmosphere, Mahler had moments of success at Kassel.
-He directed a performance of his favourite opera, Weber's Der Freischütz, and 25 other operas.
+He directed a performance of his favourite opera, Carl Maria von Weber's Der Freischütz, and 25 other operas.
 On 23 June 1884, he conducted his own incidental music to Joseph Victor von Scheffel's play Der Trompeter von Säckingen ("The Trumpeter of Säckingen"), the first professional public performance of a Mahler work.
 (Note: The music of Der Trompeter von Säkkingen has been mostly lost.
 A movement entitled "Blumine" was included in the first, five-movement version of Mahler's First Symphony.)
 An ardent, but ultimately unfulfilled, love affair with soprano Johanna Richter led Mahler to write a series of love poems which became the text of his song cycle Lieder eines fahrenden Gesellen ("Songs of a Wayfarer").